 Rose is incredibly hydrating to the skin, and can even provide relief for those who suffer from eczema and psoriasis.
-Furthermore, its antibacterial and anti-inflammatory properties make it an excellent treatment for the scalp, and can make your hair shiny and healthy.
+Furthermore, the antibacterial and anti-inflammatory properties of rose water for hair make it an excellent treatment for the scalp, and can make your hair shiny and healthy.

 Both rose water and rose hydrosol deliver similar benefits: hydration, antifungal properties, and the ability to soothe irritated skin.
 The difference, however, lies in a matter of concentration: rose hydrosols are akin to essential oils in that they are steam distilled and highly concentrated.
 While rose water is also distilled, it is comparatively more diluted.

 When comparing the two, rose water is a perfectly viable way to treat the scalp and hair.
 On the other hand, rose hydrosol can often be more expensive, but deliver a far more condensed supply of benefits.
 That being said, both rose hydrosol and rose water for hair are beneficial ingredients to include in your hair care products.

 All too often, we treat our strands while neglecting our scalps.
 Many dismiss scalp care products as treatments meant primarily for those with bouts of dandruff, psoriasis, or periodic dryness.
 Rose is highly beneficial for maintaining scalp health, and can be effortlessly added to your daily hair care routine.